ephread/ink/inklecate/LanguageServerProtocol/README.md

 To test the server, you can take advantage of the [Visual Studio Code extension](https://github.com/ephread/vscode-ink).

-Once an ink file is opened in VS Code, the extension will start the language server and a debugger can then be attached to the process.
+Once an ink file is opened in VS Code, the extension will start the language server and a debugger can then be attached to the `inklecate` process.

 ## To do
-- Support compilation cancellation (`CancellationToken`).
+1. Allow cancelling the compilation (with a `CancellationToken`).
-- Offload the compilation to a background thread (will require some methods to be thread-safe).
+2. Run the compilation in a background thread (will require some methods to be thread-safe).
+3. Support multi-root workspaces.